SenZmaKi/Senpwai/README.md

 - No download progress indication, the progress bars only indicate the completion of downloading each episode.

-- May occasionally crash if you don't have an unstable internet connection.
+- May occasionally crash if you have an unstable internet connection.

 </details>